saraventurini/A-Variance-aware-Multiobjective-Louvain-like-Method-for-Community-Detection-in-Multiplex-Networks/README.txt

-This repository contains the codes of the paper  "Louvain-like Methods for Community Detection in Multi-Layer Networks" by Andrea Cristofari, Francesco Rinaldi, Francesco Tudisco, Sara Venturini.
+This repository contains the codes of the paper  "Louvain-like Methods for Community Detection in Multi-Layer Networks" by Sara Venturini, Andrea Cristofari, Francesco Rinaldi, Francesco Tudisco.

 CODES